-NOTE: This test is useful for locating errors on the tape medium and for head alignment.
+Note: This test is useful for locating errors on the tape medium and for head alignment.

-6.30 Test 35 Read on All "1's" Record
+6.30 Test 29 Read an All "1:s" Record

-NOTE: This test must be selected by the user; it is not part of the standard test sequence.
+Note: This test must be selected by the user: it is not part of the standard test sequence.

 Subtest 1: Reads an all "1's" record until a data error or an end of tape (EOT) condition occurs.
 On completion of the read to EOT, a slow rewind is used to bring the tape back to BOT.
-If a data error occur's, error message EO66 or EO62 will result.
+If a data error occurs, error message EO66 or EO62 will result.

-NOTE: This test can be used to read a standard all "1's" test tape.
+Note: This test can be used to read a standard all "l+s" test tape.
 See Table V for setup.

-6.31 Test 36 Operator Service Routines
+6.31 Test 30 Operator Service Routines